HomeFAQs › Menu & Menu Engineering

 How long does it take to see the result in cash flow after costing by dish?

-A restaurant moving from a global food cost of 34% to 29% over 90 days — a shift documented in real Masterestaurant cases — generates approximately $4,000 in additional operating profit monthly on $80,000 in sales, before fixed costs.
+A restaurant moving from 34% to 29% overall food cost in 90 days — a shift verified across real cases of the method — generates roughly $4,000 in additional monthly operating profit on $80,000 in sales, before fixed costs get subtracted.

-That doesn't require more customers or more marketing: it requires every menu item to justify its space with numbers rather than the chef's intuition or how long it's been on the menu.
-The most common mistake is attacking cost without measuring the impact on sales or perceived quality.
-Cutting 3 grams of protein or switching to a supplier 8% cheaper can drop a dish's food cost from 36% to 33%, but if the customer notices the difference and stops ordering it, net revenue falls more than the savings gained.
-Diego F. Parra has seen this pattern in more than 40% of Masterestaurant audits: action is taken on cost without the context of contribution margin in dollars or purchasing behavior.
+None of that requires more customers or more marketing.
+It requires every single dish to earn its spot on the menu with numbers, not the chef's gut feeling or how long it's been sitting on the card.
+The costliest mistake is touching cost without measuring its effect on sales or perceived quality.
+Cutting 3 grams of protein or switching to a supplier 8% cheaper can drop food cost from 36% to 33%, but if the guest notices and stops ordering the dish, net revenue falls by more than what got saved.
+That pattern shows up in over 40% of Masterestaurant audits: cost gets touched with no visibility into dollar contribution margin or actual purchase behavior.

 What mistakes do restaurants make when cutting costs without a method?